Call The Office

 Throat and tongue muscles can be too relaxed, which lets them collapse and fall back to the airway.
 This can result from deep sleep, alcohol consumption, or the use of sleeping pills.
 Aging causes further relaxation of these muscles.

 Bulky throat tissues

 Being overweight can cause bulky throat tissues.
-Also, children with large tonsils and adenoids frequently snore.
+Also, children with large tonsils frequently snore.

 Long soft palate and/or uvula

 A long soft palate can contract the opening from the nose to the throat.
 When these vibrate and bump against each other, the airway becomes obstructed, causing snoring.

 Interruptions of breathing while sleeping caused by a partial or total obstruction or blockage of the airway